fbpx

 1. Gather the elements: wine or grape juice, spices (commonly cloves or cinnamon), a multi-wicked Havdalah candle, and a Kiddush cup.

-2. Begin after nightfall when you can see three stars in the sky.
+2. Begin after nightfall when they can see three stars in the sky.

 3. Light the Havdalah candle, but don’t recite the blessing yet.